 Data will be collected on medication prescribed for the treatment of eczema, hay fever or allergic rhinitis.
-These data will be captured via the EHR and reported as a secondary outcome.
-Data on community-dispensed medicines will be collected via linkage to NHSBSA data.
+These data will be captured via the EHR, reported as a secondary outcome and extracted from the linked data on community-dispensed medicinesfrom NHSBSA.